GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 - Show the enriched schema descriptions for your target tables directly within the BigQuery Console.
 - Provide a summary or export of the linked terms inside your centralized Disneyland Business Glossary.
 - Show the successful pipeline logs or sample metadata tags generated for the PDF assets in Cloud Storage.
-- Provide the API JSON response payload from a successful `LookupContext` call showing the multi-database schema mapping.

 ---